Poland gets a loan to help it look after Ukraine refugees | Law-Order

 - Poland

-Poland is getting a loan of 450 million euros ($474 million) from a European human rights group to help it cope with the influx of refugees fleeing Russia's invasion of Ukraine.
+Poland is getting a loan of 450 million euros ($474 million) from a bank linked to a European human rights group to help it cope with the influx of refugees fleeing Russia's invasion of Ukraine.

 Poland and the Council of Europe Development Bank signed the loan agreement Friday.

-Many have moved on to other countries and some have decided to go back home, but an estimated half of the number remain in Poland.
+Many have moved on to other countries and some have decided to go back home, but an estimated half of the number remains in Poland.

-Prime Minister Mateusz Morawiecki singled out the European Union earlier this month, saying it's decision-making procedures are “sometimes too slow.”
-The Council of Europe includes 46 countries, including EU members, and aims to protect human rights, democracy and the rule of law.
+Prime Minister Mateusz Morawiecki singled out the European Union earlier this month, saying it's decision-making procedures for providing financial support are "sometimes too slow."
+The Council of Europe has 46 member countries, including EU nations, and aims to protect human rights, democracy and the rule of law.
+The Paris-based bank was founded in 1956 and finances projects with a social mission.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)